 In recent years growing evidence has emerged about the risk of children and young people becoming involved in extremist violence and terrorism.
-The grooming processes involved in the radicalisation can take many forms, including online indoctrination and can lead to children/young people’s involvement in anti social behaviour and illegal activities.
+The grooming processes involved in the radicalisation can take many forms, including online indoctrination and can lead to children and young people’s involvement in antisocial behaviour and illegal activities.

 More information about how this is being managed within the borough can be found at Preventing hate crime and violent extremism.

-However, if you believe someone is vulnerable and at risk of being radicalised you can report concerns to the council’s community safety team on 01344 352000, or contact the police locally on 101 and in an emergency on 999.
+However, if you believe someone is vulnerable and at risk of being radicalised you can report concerns to the council’s Community Safety Team on 01344 352000, or contact the police locally on 101.
+In an emergency call 999.